Vinifera-Developers/Vinifera/docs/Mapping.md

 ![Score screen colors in DTA:CR](https://github.com/user-attachments/assets/bc901430-abfc-4b8e-9648-107d07b7eafe)

 ### Free Radar
-- Free Radar can now be made to work even while the player is in low power.
-The scenario must enable Free Radar (`FreeRadar=yes`) for this feature to be considered.
+- Free Radar can now be made to work even while the player's house is low power.
+The scenario must enable Free Radar (`FreeRadar=yes`) for this to take effect.
 - Note that Ion Storms will still cause radars to be turned off for their duration.

 In `RULES.INI` or a scenario file: